Distinction Projects

 Eligibility

-Theater Majors with at least a 3.5 GPA in their Theater Studies courses are eligible to apply for a project.
-Students must complete 11 courses in total to graduate with distinction in the major instead of the standard 10.
+Theater Studies Majors with at least a 3.5 GPA in their Theater Studies courses are eligible to apply during the junior year for a project planned for the senior year.
+Candidates for Graduation with Distinction in the major must complete 11 courses in total instead of the standard 10.
 All distinction courses count toward the major.
-The student’s proposed project needs the approval of the project supervisor, second committee member, and the Director of Undergraduate Studies (DUS).
-All applications must be submitted by March of the student’s junior year.
-Applications for Distinction Projects to be completed during the Fall 2024-Spring 2025 academic year are due March 8, 2024, no later than 11:59 PM Eastern Time by email to DUSA Katja Hill at katja.hill@duke.edu.
-(Faculty letters of support are due March 18, 2024 to the same email address.)
+The student’s proposed project needs the approval of the project supervisor, second committee member, and the Director of Undergraduate Studies (DUS) for permission to enroll.
+Proposals may be submitted for a project cycle of either Fall - Spring or Spring - Fall; specific process due dates apply.

 Distinction Coursework

-In the 2024-25 academic year, you are required to take either a Research Independent Study (THEATRST 493-1) or a "home seminar" in the first semester and the Senior Distinction Project (THEATRST 495) in the second semester.
+In the candidate's senior year, they are required to take either a Theater Studies Research Independent Study (THEATRST 493-1) or a "home seminar" in the project's first semester and the Senior Distinction Project (THEATRST 495) in the second semester.

 First Semester: Research Independent Study (THEATRST 493-1) or Home Seminar

 The Research Independent Study (THEATRST 493-1) option requires students to meet once every two weeks with their instructor.
-At least 15 pages of research must be documented and turned in by the end of the semester.
+At least 15 pages of research must be documented and turned in by the end of the semester for review by the project supervisor and the Theater Studies Director of Undergraduate Studies.
 This documentation can vary depending on the nature of the research, including but not limited to written notes, visual representations, and journal entries.
-Home seminars entail enrolling in a course taught by your thesis adviser closely associated with your topic.
+Home seminars entail enrolling in a course taught by your thesis advisor closely associated with your topic.
 You should first get the instructor's permission and arrange to do extra reading and writing assignments for the class that will translate the coursework into the terms of your distinction project.
-The home seminar option is only available the first semester you are working on your distinction project.
+The home seminar option is only available during the first semester of the project.

 Second Semester: Senior Distinction Project (THEATRST 495)

-• Candidates writing original scripts, adaptations, and/or translations are required to turn in a 15-page paper supplementary to their playwriting project
+- Candidates writing original scripts, adaptations, and/or translations are required to turn in a 15-page paper supplementary to their dramatic writing project.

 Evaluation Procedure